 The Fund will concentrate its investments (i.e., invest more than 25% of its total assets) in a particular industry or group of industries to approximately the same extent that the Index concentrates in an industry or group of industries.
-As of April 30, 2020, the Index was concentrated in the software industry.
+As of July 31, 2020, the Index was concentrated in the healthcare equipment and services industry group and the pharmaceuticals, biotechnology, and life sciences industry group.
 In addition, in replicating the Index, the Fund may from time to time invest a significant portion of its assets in the securities of companies in one or more sectors.
-As of April 30, 2020, the Index had a significant amount of investment exposure in the information technology sector.
+As of July 31, 2020, the Index had a significant amount of investment exposure in the healthcare sector.